 Once a backup policy has been deployed on the virtual machine, that does not mean the data has been backed up.
 By default, the first scheduled backup (as defined in the backup policy) is the initial backup.
 Until the initial backup occurs, the Last Backup Status on the Backup Items blade will show as Warning (initial backup pending).

+In the vault blade, scroll down to the PROTECTED ITEMS area and click Backup items.

-In the vault blade, click on the Azure Virtual Machines link in the Backup Items icon.
-This will open up the Backup Items blade.
+In the right blade, under BACKUP MANAGEMENT TYPE, click on the Azure Virtual Machine link.
+This will open up the Backup Items (Azure Virtual Machine) blade.

-Over to the right of the item that you had previously chosen to back up, and select the ‘…’ ellipse and then select Backup now and then confirm that you want to start the backup now.
-Select the Backup button at the bottom of the blade.
+Over to the right of the item that you had previously chosen to back up, select the ‘…’ ellipse and then select Backup now.
+Click OK.

-If you go back to the vault blade, you will be able to see the running Backup jobs.
-You can click on these to get a status.
+If you go back to the Overview blade of the Recovery Services vault, you will be able to see the running Backup Jobs.
+You can click on it to get a status for the Backup Job.

 Exercise 2 - Azure Recovery Services - Files/Folders